Soublox/hub-chatt2me-spec/reference/Hub Chatt2me/communication/sendmessengermessage.md

 ---
-title: Send a Facebook Messenger message
+title: Send a message with Facebook Messenger
 excerpt: >-
   Sends a Facebook Messenger message through Meta’s messaging APIs using your application’s channel and x-api-key.
 Supports text plus Messenger-specific